edterbak/NodeRed2/readme.md

 ## Introduction
 You can connect your Panasonic heatpump to the default CZ-TAW1 module.
 Then you are locked in the Panasonic ecosystem depending on using the wallmounted controller or Aquarea Smart Cloud.

-Alternatively you can connect your Panasonic heatpump to Heishamon.
+Alternatively you can connect and control your Panasonic heatpump locally with Heishamon.
 The heishamon board is created by Egyras.
 AWESOME job! <br/>
 You can get one from here: https://www.tindie.com/stores/thehognl/ <br/>
 ```mermaid
 ---